denverbaumgartner/erc-8004-sim/README.md

 # ERC-8004 Simulation

-This repository contains the code for the ERC-8004 simulation.
+This repository contains code for running agent simulations on the ERC-8004 framework.

 ## Prerequisites